WeiMouZhu/CAP_Attenuation/README.md

-# CAP_Attenuation
+# CVP_attenuation_Anatolia
-Central Anatolian Plateau: Data Acquisition and Preprocessing for Seismic Attenuation Imaging
+Cappadocia Volcanic Province: Data Acquisition and Preprocessing for Seismic Attenuation Imaging

 This is for seismic data acquiring and pre-processing procedure of MuRAT